 The Code of Conduct Policy can be found on the Company's website here, was first adopted by the Board on 11 April 2008 and is reviewed periodically to ensure it remains up-to-date and in the best interest of the Company.
-The Code was reviewed by the Board on 16 August 2016 with no further updates made to the version last amended and adopted last amended by the Board on 12 August 2015 and incorporates the Company's Whistleblower Policy.
+The Code was reviewed and updated by the Board on 28 August 2017 to include a summary to assist with readability.
+The Company's code of conduct policy incorporates the Company's Whistleblower Policy.
 The Code of Conduct Policy sets out a number of overarching principles of ethical behaviour and, among other things, requires the Directors, executives and employees of the Group to:

-- a) act with high standards of honesty, integrity, fairness, equity and personal integrity; - b) comply fully with the content and spirit of all laws, legislation and regulations which govern the Company's operations, its business environment and its employment practices; - c) not directly or indirectly offer, pay, solicit or accept bribes, secret commissions or other similar payments or benefits in the course of conducting business; - d) not divulge any information about the Company without appropriate authorisation; - e) not participate in insider trading by using knowledge not generally available to the market to gain unfair advantage in the buying or selling of the Company's securities; - not knowingly participate in any fraudulent, corrupt, illegal or unethical activity; - not enter into any arrangement or participate in any activity that would conflict with the interests of the Company or prejudice the performance of professional duties; - h) not take advantage of their position or the opportunities arising therefrom for personal gain; and - i) report any possible improprieties in financial reporting, internal control or other matters covered by the Code.
+- a) act with high standards of honesty, integrity, fairness, equity and personal integrity; - b) comply fully with the content and spirit of all laws, legislation and regulations which govern the Company's operations, its business environment and its employment practices; - not directly or indirectly offer, pay, solicit or accept bribes, secret commissions or other similar payments or benefits in the course of conducting business; - d) not divulge any information about the Company without appropriate authorisation; - e) not participate in insider trading by using knowledge not generally available to the market to gain unfair advantage in the buying or selling of the Company's securities; - not knowingly participate in any fraudulent, corrupt, illegal or unethical activity; - g) not enter into any arrangement or participate in any activity that would conflict with the interests of the Company or prejudice the performance of professional duties; - h) not take advantage of their position or the opportunities arising therefrom for personal gain; and - report any possible improprieties in financial reporting, internal control or other matters covered by the Code.